 Indeed, with advances in regenerative medicine, there may even come a day when damaged and dysfunctional hearts can be rejuvenated and restored.
-Such is the promise of a healthy heart that we seek at the Ted Rogers Centre for Heart Research.
+Such is the promise of a healthy heart that the Ted Rogers Centre pursues.

 Treatments: We know that early diagnosis and treatment for heart failure leads to a longer, more active life.
 There are several effective treatments for this disease, which target specific actions of the cardiovascular system.
 Many new drugs and devices are also in development, with clinical trials underway to evaluate their safety and efficacy.
 We believe we are years – not decades – away from more advanced treatments for heart failure in market.

 Multidisciplinary teams: Researchers with varied expertise – genetics, stem cells, physiology, biology, bioengineering – are not working in silos anymore.
 At the Centre, they are working in unison with clinicians and clinician-scientists to accelerate advances in heart failure research.
 Their ultimate aim: more individualized and more effective therapies.

 Disease development: Researchers are analyzing the molecular and genetic causes of many cardiac and vascular diseases, and through these insights we are further down the road to understanding how heart failure initiates and progresses.
 Genetic clues should also lead to new therapeutic targets for this disease – tailored as much as possible to each individual person.

 Self-care: A major leap in technology is upon us, and patients will be able to self-manage their disease like never before.
 Studies show that this has beneficial effects on preventing heart failure hospitalization, improving quality of life, and reducing the risk of death.